Kekla Magoon

-Kekla Magoon is an American author, best known for her NAACP Image Award-nominated young adult novel The Rock and the River, How It Went Down, The Season of Styx Malone, and X. In 2021, she received the Margaret Edwards Award from the American Library Association for her body of work.
+Kekla Magoon (born 1980) is an American author, best known for her NAACP Image Award-nominated young adult novel The Rock and the River, How It Went Down, The Season of Styx Malone, and X. In 2021, she received the Margaret Edwards Award from the American Library Association for her body of work.
 Her works also include middle grade novels, short stories, and historical, socio-political, and economy-related non-fiction.

 Personal life

 Magoon was born in Michigan and grew up in Fort Wayne, Indiana.
 She is the biracial daughter of a white American mother with Dutch and Scottish ancestry and a black Cameroonian father.
 As a child, she spent a few years living in Cameroon.

 Prior to becoming a writer, she worked for non-profit organizations in New York City.
 She graduated with a bachelor's degree from Northwestern University, where she majored in History, with a concentration on Africa and the Middle East.
 Magoon has a master of fine arts degree in Writing from Vermont College of Fine Arts, which she was able to study via a low-residency program for children's writers.
 In 2015, she taught writing in New York City and served as a judge for School Library Journal.
 In 2017, she was faculty at the Highlights Foundation, a non-profit organization in Honesdale, Pennsylvania, where she taught a workshop about developing new creative strategies through meditation sessions, workshop elements, and discussion, together with authors Laurie Calkhoven and Nicole Valentine.

 She is a member of the NWP Writers Council.

 Magoon lives in Vermont and teaches writing at the Vermont College of Fine Arts.